-Set Up a Private Den for Dog Training
+3. Set up a Private Den for Training

 They may not walk up to the first step, or they may attempt to step up but immediately jump back down.
 To overcome this fear, you can give your dog several treats while standing on top of the first step.
 If they attempt to follow you and make it to the next step, continue rewarding them with treats until they’ve reached the top.

 When it comes to training your dog, one of the most important commands to teach your dog is how to come.
-Regardless of your dog’s breed or age, he or she can be trained to come when called.
+Regardless of your dog’s breed or age, he or she can undergo dog training.
+They can learn to come and sit when called.
 This is especially great for recall training if your pup is at the park or some other place with a lot of distractions.

 Go slow.
 Training your dog takes time and patience.
 Be sure to end training sessions on a positive note to reinforce the behaviour.
 This will give your dog the impression that learning and training are enjoyable experiences.

 11. Find a dog sitter to maintain your training routine

 Once you have started your dog training programme it is important to keep it going consistently even when you are away from home.
 So find a dog sitter who can help you do that.
 Keep everything else the same, where your dog is staying – have a live in dogsitter – maintain the training routine, the food and the daily exercise.
 It will help..

 Get ahead of the holiday rush.
 The holidays whether summer or winter every pet owner begins nervously looking for dog minding solutions.